itsEzz/svelte-axios-plus/README.md

 Unless provided via the `configure` function, `svelte-axios-plus` uses the following defaults:

 - `axios` - the default `axios` package export.
-- `cache` - a new instance of the default `lru-cache` package export, with no arguments.
+- `cache` - a new instance of the default `lru-cache` package export, with the following args `{ max: 500, ttl: 1000 * 60 }`.
 - `defaultOptions` - `{ manual: false, useCache: true, autoCancel: true }`

 These defaults may not suit your needs, for example:

 - you may want a common base url for axios requests
-- the default (Infinite) cache size may not be a suitable default
+- the default cache size and ttl may not be a suitable default
 - you want to disable caching altogether

 In such cases you can use the `configure` function to provide your custom implementation of both.